10 Best Ignition Vacuum Advances

 Installation and Setup Considerations

-Installing a standalone canister usually requires removing the distributor cap, disconnecting the old advance arm from the pickup plate, and swapping the unit.
-Be careful not to bend the advance arm during removal.
-Once installed, check that the arm moves freely as vacuum is applied.
-For complete distributors, you will need to set base timing with a timing light after installation.
-On VW air-cooled engines, verify that the distributor drive engages properly and that the vacuum hose is connected to ported vacuum, not manifold vacuum, unless your specific setup calls for it.
+Installing a standalone canister usually requires removing the distributor cap, disconnecting the old advance arm from the pickup plate, and swapping the unit without bending the advance arm.
+Once installed, verify the arm moves freely as vacuum is applied.
+For complete distributors, set base timing with a timing light after installation.
+On VW air-cooled engines, confirm the distributor drive engages properly and connect the vacuum hose to ported vacuum rather than manifold vacuum unless your specific setup calls for it.
 On HEI distributors, ensure the advance canister does not contact the cap or coil cover when fully advanced.

 Maintenance and Reliability Signals

-Vacuum advance units are generally maintenance-free, but the rubber diaphragm degrades over decades of heat cycling.
-If you notice a hissing sound from the distributor area or see timing that does not change when vacuum is applied, the diaphragm has ruptured.
-For long-term reliability, use a high-quality rubber vacuum hose and avoid routing it near exhaust components.
-Periodically check the advance mechanism for corrosion or binding, especially on classic cars that sit for extended periods.
+Vacuum advance units are largely maintenance-free, but the rubber diaphragm degrades over decades of heat cycling.
+Symptoms of a ruptured diaphragm include a hissing sound near the distributor and timing that does not change when vacuum is applied.
+Use a high-quality rubber vacuum hose and avoid routing it near exhaust components.
+Periodically check the advance mechanism for corrosion or binding, especially on classic cars that sit for extended periods between drives.

 Final Recommendation